christophherr/prometheus/README.md

 4. The autoloader is 'fed' from two config files found in `config/autoload-admin-files.php` and `config/autoload-nonadmin-files.php`.
 5. Woocommerce and additional Customizer functionality are deactivated but can easily be activated by uncommenting the files in the autoloader config.
 6. Sass partials are located in `scss`.
 I might change the folder structure to just use partials.
+7. Print styles are commented out in `scss/styles.scss`.
-7. Some basic Gulp commands are available to compile Sass and minify the stylesheet.
+8. Some basic Gulp commands are available to lint and compile Sass and minify the stylesheet.
 I might add functionality (e.g. JavaScript processing) in the future.
+9. Stylelint and ESlint are configured to WordPress standards and available to check CSS and JavaScript code.
+10. If you are using VS Code, you can automatically format those files with Prettier (prettier-eslint and prettier-stylelint extensions).

 ## Installation Instructions